Muosvr/cryptozombie/Solidity_web3js_notes.md

 ## Inheritance
 Solidity contracts can inherit from other contracts(assuming the other contract is imported above).
-Contract inheritance allows a contract to access methods and variables in another contract similar to a class inheritance in another programming language.
+Contract inheritance allows a contract to access methods and variables in another contract similar to a class inheritance in other programming languages.

 ```solidity
 contract parentContract{